akshayachar8055/paytm-phishing/README.md

 # Paytm-Phishing
-This is Paytm Phishing Tool with OTP Bypass
+This is Paytm Phishing Tool with OTP Bypass !
+Paytm you can also use AdvPhishing !

 ![hi](https://user-images.githubusercontent.com/55870659/75668326-29af2900-5c47-11ea-976c-b6263fc96f03.png)